ronenOptimove/Optimove-APIs/Sandbox/readme.md

 ## Sandbox Environment Usage Guide
-Optimove Sandbox environment is intended for both Optimove clients and third parties to test and simulate Optimove APIs before production usage.
+In the Optimove Sandbox environment, clients and third parties can test and simulate Optimove APIs before going live.
+It is used to send customer campaigns via external services. <br>
+The Sandbox site simulate production site for schedule campaigns and it contains dummy data.

 - [Requesting Access](#request-access)
 - [Sandbox Endpoints](#sandbox-url)